 The estimate below includes the cost of surgery and typically 1-2 days of hospitalization after the procedure is performed.
 Complications can arise as a result of the procedure and additional costs will be gone over with you if these events were to occur.

 - Preoperative bloodwork panel

-- Catheter and fluids during and after surgery
+- IV Catheter and fluids during and after surgery

 - Placement of a fentanyl patch before surgery if needed